mdyao/CSNorm/README.md

 University of Science and Technology of China (USTC)

-:rocket: This is the official repository of Generalized Lightness Adaptation with Channel Selective Normalization (ICCV 2023).
+:rocket: Welcome!
+This is the official repository of Generalized Lightness Adaptation with Channel Selective Normalization (ICCV 2023).

 **Our approach purposely normalizes the statistics of lightness-relevant channels and keeps other channels unchanged, so as to improve feature generalization and discrimination.**